DataDog/integrations-core/prometheus/README.md

 ### Events

-Prometheus Alertmanager alerts will be automatically sent into Datadog event stream following webhook configuration
+Prometheus Alertmanager alerts are automatically sent to your Datadog event stream following the webhook configuration.

 ### Service Checks